Fauci: US weighs 3-foot distancing rule, a major change

 Asked on CNN's "State of the Union" show whether that meant that a three-foot separation was sufficient, Fauci replied, "It does, indeed."

+"The CDC is very well aware that data are accumulating making it look more like three feet are OK under certain circumstances," Fauci added.

-While cautioning that the CDC was still poring over the new data and conducting tests of its own, he said its findings would come "soon."
+While cautioning that the CDC was still weighing the data and conducting its own tests, he said its findings would come "soon."

 The six-foot social distancing rule has been a widely-adopted global measure to prevent the spread of the coronavirus, along with mask-wearing and hand-washing.